-- 1. Seventy percent of graduate will: - a.
-Complete the program on time, starting the first day of enrollment of their nursing major and concentration (emphasis) option. - 2.
-Eighty percent (80%) will: - a.
-Express satisfaction with the program - b.
-Pass the national certification exam first time. - c.
-Be employed in role related professional practice within six months to one year. - 3.
+- 1. Eighty percent of graduates will: - Complete the program within one and one-half times the length of the program. - Express satisfaction with the program. - Pass national certification exam the first time. - Be employed in role related professional practice within six months to one year. - 2.
 Eighty percent (80%) of employers will express satisfaction with the program.

-Specific student outcomes for each concentration (emphasis) track are based on national competency expectations.
+Specific student outcomes for each emphasis track are based on national competency expectations.